upyog/UPYOG/edcr/service/README.md

-# eGov Development Control Regulations
+# Development Control Regulations
   Module used to scrutinize the building plan diagrams which are in the .dxf file format.
-It will extract data from from dxf file and will validate against ULB rules and will generate the scrutiny report in the pdf format, the scrutiny report contains the rules which are passing and failing.
+It will extract data from from dxf file and will validate against ULB rules and will generate the scrutiny report in the PDF format, the scrutiny report contains the rules which are passing and failing.